covid-19-impact-lab/utilities/docs/source/index.rst

 Instructions for Uploading the Package to anaconda
 ---------------------------------------------------

-Before uploading the package to the anaconda cloud, you need to bump the version.
+Before uploading the package to the Anaconda Cloud, you need to bump the version.
 This has to be done in the `__init__.py` in the outermost folder and in `setup.py`.

 The package can be built and uploaded to anaconda using the command